You could write whole books (and people have) on the history of the shower. But the history of the shower head itself is very brief.

 Mott’s shower heads consisted of a nozzle, which attached to the water pipe, covered with a round “face” with little holes in it.
 Depending on the size and shape of the holes and the pressure of the water, the shower would spray down on the user with varying degrees of force.

-This 1907 design was actually little changed from shower heads sold fifty or even a hundred years earlier: a nozzle to channel the water and round plate with holes to convert the stream into a spray.
+This 1907 design was actually little changed from shower heads sold fifty or even a hundred years earlier.
+The nozzle was designed to channel the water and round plate with holes to convert the stream into a spray.

 And for the next 85 years this basic shower head designed changed little.
 Until the U.S. Congress got serious about water conservation.